blevinstein/simple-postgres-mcp/README.md

 ```

 #### 3. `forget_memory`
-Delete a memory/document from Milvus using its auto-generated ID.
+Delete a memory/document from PostgreSQL using its auto-generated ID.

 **Parameters:**
 - `id` (string, required): Auto-generated ID of the memory to delete (format: `mem_timestamp_randomstring`)
-- `collection` (string, optional): Collection name (if not set as default)
+- `collection` (string, optional): Table name (if not set as default)

 **Response:**
 ```json